-- Familiarize yourself with the location of the first aid kit. - Alert the clinic or program director if items need be re-supplied.
+Familiarize yourself with the location of the first aid kits.
+Available in each clinic room.

+Alert the clinic or program director if items need be re-supplied.

 Hand Sanitizer/ Cleaning Wipes

 Medical Exam Gloves -Non-Powdered

 - Select the size that fits you.
 Single use for single patient. - If you have Latex allergy, be sure to request or use only Nitrile glove